 All of the fine art prints I sell are handcrafted by me, I do not use a print lab and nothing is outsourced.
 Each photograph is hand signed and stamped by me personally.
 Each print is unique – one of a kind – I neither mass produce artwork nor inflate value by numbering or creating limited editions.
-I guarantee the excellence of my artwork by using high-quality fine art archival paper with certified life permanence exceeding 100 years.
+I guarantee the excellence of my artwork by using museum-grade fine art archival paper with certified life permanence exceeding 100 years.
 To further extend the longevity and protect the value of my artwork (when not framed behind glass), I seal prints with a special museum grade archival varnish, a process I developed over the years.

 Authenticity is extremely important.
 I have learned from accomplished artists how to prepare and present artwork for buyers and collectors and have been fortunate to have experienced the importance of reputation and value from gallery owners.
 When I handcrafted my aluminum photographs, I knew I could save myself headaches by sending my high-resolution digital files to a print shop.
 However, the resultant product would be machine made and hold less of a value to the collector.
 I believe handmade artwork, pieces made by the artist, are far more precious than those created by a lowly paid machine operator in a store or factory that mass produces thousands at a time.